 $2,550 for travel to the Great Lakes Region and London, to produce a magazine piece and possible book on hard-rock mining, and to report from a pertinent international annual shareholder meeting, respectively

 At the global shareholder meeting of Rio Tinto in London, Ms. Lydersen met with visitors from around the world impacted by operations of Rio Tinto and the mining company Anglo American, which was also holding its shareholder meeting.
 The trip resulted in two stories for GlobalPost, a story for Earth Island Journal and a story for In These Times magazine, as well as material for a future book or long-term project.
-Links to funded stories:
+Here are links to all of the funded stories:

 - More about Kari Lydersen: www.karilydersen.com